weijchen/website-hugo/content/about.md

 ## <u>About Me</u>

 <div>
-    <p> I am a <b>research engineer</b> in the Strategic Networking and Communications Lab at CITI, Academia Sinica, under the supervision of professor Chih-Yu Wang.
+    <p> I am currently a <b>research assistant</b> in the Strategic Networking and Communications (SNAC) Lab at CITI, Academia Sinica, under the supervision of professor Chih-Yu Wang.
 My current research focus is on <b>recommender system</b> targeting E-commerce data.
 Prior to current position, I have been lucky to work with professor Wei-Ho Chung in FinTech and derivative pricing.
-My research interest lie primarily at the intersection of <b>user behavior analysis</b>, <b>nlp</b>, <b>ml/dl</b>, and <b>recommender system</b>.
-Specifically, I try to explore meaningful information for making better business decisions through learning systems.</p>
+My research interest lie primarily at the intersection between <b>user behavior analysis</b>, <b>recommender systems</b>, <b>natural language processing</b>, and <b>and machine/deep learning</b>.
+Specifically, I try to build learning systems to make people’s life more convenient through perceiving users’ behavior and responding to their demands.</p>

     <p>My non-academic interests include traveling, movies, and piano.</p>
 </div>